Biological and chemical warfare

 - Global frameworks controlling research on chemical or biological weapons including revised strategic trade controls on potentially sensitive dual-purpose goods, technology and materials, biological and chemical safety and security measures, as well as an ongoing commitment and capacity to enforce disarmament and arms control conventions.

-- The number of laboratories researching potential pandemic pathogens for military or civilian purposes, and the public availability of dangerous information circulating for scientific purposes, increase the level of risk.
+- The number of laboratories researching potential pandemic pathogens for military or civilian purposes, and the public availability of dangerous information circulating for scientific purposes.

-- Further developments in synthetic biology and genetic engineering lowering skill levels and costs to modify existing pathogens or to develop new pathogens which, in turn, may significantly increase biological risks to society.
+- Further developments in synthetic biology and genetic engineering lowering skill levels and costs to modify existing pathogens or to develop new pathogens.

 Chemical weapons: an unravelling consensus?